PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 ```
 P{ i get infect when agent j state is mild} = a
 P{ i get infect when agent j state is severe} = b
+P{ i get infect when agent j state is presymptomatic} = c
+P{ i get infect when agent j state is asymptomatic} = d
 ```
-if the interaction involves more than two individuals, then the probability of agent i get infected is:
+if the interaction involves more than two individuals, then the probability of agent i get infected when meeting with n people is:
 ```
-P = 1-(1-a)(1-a)(1-b)...(1-c)
+P = 1-(1-P1)(1-P2)(1-P3)(1-P4)...(1-Pn)
 ```

-- **wellness state transmission probability**: the probability of an infected individual's current wellness state move to the next state, including recovery rate and mortality rate.
+- **Wellness state transmission probability**: the probability of an infected individual's current wellness state move to the next state, including recovery rate and mortality rate.
 For example, agent i under the state of **susceptible** then,
 ```
-P( Presymptomatic| susceptible ) = p
+P( Presymptomatic | susceptible ) = p
-P( Asymptomatic| susceptible ) = q
+P( Asymptomatic | susceptible ) = q
 p + q = 1
 ```